Bobby Pickett: Early music career

+"Monster Mash" and commercial success

 Pickett co-wrote "Monster Mash" with Leonard Capizzi in May 1962.
-The song was a spoof on the dance crazes popular at the time, including the Twist and the Mashed Potato, which inspired the title.
-The song featured Pickett's impersonations of veteran horror stars Boris Karloff and Bela Lugosi (the latter with the line "Whatever happened to my Transylvania Twist?").
-Every major record label declined the song but after hearing it, Gary S. Paxton agreed to produce and engineer it.
-Among the musicians who played on it were pianist Leon Russell and The Ventures drummer Mel Taylor.
-Issued on Paxton's Garpax Records, the single became a million seller, reaching number 1 on the Billboard Hot 100 chart for two weeks before Halloween in 1962.
+The song is a spoof on the dance crazes popular at the time, including the Twist and the Mashed Potato, which inspired the title.
+The song features Pickett's impersonations of veteran horror stars Boris Karloff and Bela Lugosi (the latter with the line "Whatever happened to my Transylvania Twist?").
+Every major record label declined the song, but after hearing it, Gary S. Paxton agreed to produce and engineer it.
+Among the musicians who contributed to the song are pianist Leon Russell and The Ventures drummer Mel Taylor.
+Issued on Paxton's Garpax Records, the single became a million-seller, reaching number one on the Billboard Hot 100 chart for two weeks before Halloween in 1962.
 It was styled as being by "Bobby (Boris) Pickett and the Crypt-Kickers".

-The track re-entered the U.S. charts twice, in August 1970, and again in May 1973, when it reached the #10 spot.
-In Britain it took until October 1973 for the tune to become popular, peaking at number 3 in the UK Singles Chart.
+The track re-entered the U.S. charts twice, in August 1970, and again in May 1973, when it reached the number 10 spot.
+In Britain it took until October 1973 for the tune to become popular, peaking at number three in the UK Singles Chart.
 For the second time, the record sold over one million copies.
 The tune remains a Halloween perennial on radio and on iTunes.
-A Christmas-themed follow-up, "Monster's Holiday", (with "Monster Motion" on the B side) was also released in 1962 and reached number 30 in December that year.
-"Blood Bank Blues" (with "Me and My Mummy" on the B side) did not chart.
-This was followed by further monster-themed recordings such as the album The Original Monster Mash and such singles as "Werewolf Watusi" and "The Monster Swim", the latter of which made it to No. 135 on the Bubbling Under chart and was credited under "Bobby Pickett and The Rolling Bones".
-In 1973, Pickett rerecorded "Me and My Mummy" for a Metromedia 45 (it did not chart).
-Another of Pickett's songs, "Graduation Day", made number 80 in June 1963.
-Then in 1985, with American culture experiencing a growing awareness of rap music, Pickett released "Monster Rap", which describes the mad scientist's frustration at being unable to teach the dancing monster from "Monster Mash" how to talk.
-The problem is solved when he teaches the monster to rap.